What Are 5G Networks?

-It is important that service providers plan properly when implementing high band spectrum such as mmWave to determine signal levels at line of sight and non-line of sight to minimize interference challenges in the context of increase coverage.
+It is important that service providers plan properly when implementing high band spectrums such as mmWave to determine signal levels at the line of sight and non-line of sight to minimize interference challenges in the context of increased coverage.

 What’s the Difference Between 4G and 5G?

-There are several key differences between 4G and 5G including:
+There are several key differences between 4G and 5G networks including: